he-yang/excel-to-json-mcp/TERMS.md

 ## 10. Governing Law

 This Agreement shall be governed by and construed in accordance with the laws of P.R.China, without regard to its conflict of law principles.
+To the extent that any lawsuit or court proceeding is permitted hereunder, you and WTSolutions agree to submit to the personal and exclusive jurisdiction of the court located within Beijing, China for the purpose of litigating all such disputes.

 ## 11. Changes to this Agreement